rubyforgood/rubybythebay.org/naturebridge.md

 **Important note:** The beautiful outdoors includes raccoons which love to break in and steal your food.
 Please talk with the organizers before bringing any food into the bunkhouse.

 We'll provide a bucket of earplugs, though please feel free to bring your own.
-We have limited options for a snorers' room, but please talk with us if that's a concern.

 There is a small medicines-only fridge available; please talk with the organizers if you need access.